o3de/o3de.org/content/docs/welcome-guide/tours/editor-tour.md

    Right-click in the title bar of Perspective to open the perspective menu.
 From the perspective menu, you can toggle visibility for various helpers such as the construction plane, icons, bounds, and guides.
 You can also select an aspect ratio, view through various cameras placed in the level, create new cameras from the current view, and split Perspective into multiple views.

-   On the right side of the Perspective title bar, are several icons to select cameras, set camera movement speed, set information display, enable view icons, set aspect ratio, and set grid snapping options.
+   On the right side of the Perspective title bar are several icons to select cameras, set camera movement speed, set information display, enable view icons, set aspect ratio, and set grid snapping options.

    Right-click in the viewport of Perspective to open the context menu to create entities and prefabs.
 Much of the context menu functionality in Perspective is shared with the context menu functionality of Entity Outliner.